narenranjit/chandrian-theme/README.md

-Cold colors for function definitions, function invocations etc.

-Semicolons are essential, they're just 'noise' when you're writing your code.

-Designed to prevent errors in programming

-# Features

-Supported syntaxes are _semantically_ colored.
+# Chandrian VS Code Color Theme

+Chandrian is the first semantic syntax highlighter designed for VS Code and Sublime Text.
+It features a 16-color palette with a mixture of carefully chosen warm, cold, and neutral colors.
+It’s designed to easily scan large code-bases and highlight errors your linter doesn't catch.

-- Actions, or control keywords, use warm colors.
-TODO: Image here
+- Actions, or control keywords, (`throw`, `return` etc.) use warm colors.
-- Definitions and static kewords use cold colors.
-TODO: Image here
+- Function definitions and static kewords use cold colors.
-- Language keywords, and misc. punctuation classified as 'noise' use subdued shades of gray.
-TODO: Image here
+- Language keywords (`function`,  `var` etc.), and misc. punctuation (semi-colons, curly braces) classified as 'noise' use subdued shades of gray.

 ## HTML Features